ahbarnett/fresnaq/README.md

 # reference boundary line integral methods

-See ``bdrymeths`` directory for BDWF and the new non-singular line integral (NSLI) method for Fresnel scalar diffraction.
+See ``bdrymeths`` directory for BDWF and the new reference non-singular line integral (NSLI) method for Fresnel scalar diffraction.
-BDWF was needed as the current state of the art; we ship a documented version of Cady's code from SISTER.
+BDWF was needed as the current state of the art; we ship a documented version of Cady's code from SISTER v1.1.
 This is used for speed comparisons and validation.
-NSLI is a cleaner and mathematically more simple version of BDWF in the on-axis, constant-z case, which also can achieve high-order accuracy (unlike BDWF which appears 1st-order), when fed an appropriate boundary quadrature.
-NSLI contains only around eight lines of code.
+NSLI is a more robust and mathematically simpler formulation in the on-axis, constant-z case, which also can achieve high-order accuracy (unlike BDWF which is 2nd-order), when fed an appropriate boundary quadrature.
+NSLI contains only around eight lines of code (but much more in the form of documentation and testing).

 **Note**: The term "boundary integral" refers to a line integral over the aperture/occulter boundary, and should not be confused with 3D integral-equation based wave scattering methods (which would go beyond the Fresnel approximation, and are significantly more time consuming and harder to code).